taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Eireena leads the way, flanked by Serena and Asoka.
 Iri, feeling bolder, is now balanced on top of Asoka's head, who dutifully eats oatcakes and drinks juice.
 Asoka and Iri take comfort in the embroidered tapestry lining the hallways, depicting familiar passages and stories from Biononymous scripture.

+Eireena: **"Asoka, when was the last time you visited your avó Iúna?"**

+Asoka: **"You know my avó Iúna?"**

-Eireena: **"I used to be a materials engineer, before The Burning.
-I was part of an international project to create affordable, easy-to-use water and air filters, working with an incredible woman who owned a textile manufacturing company.
+Eireena: **"I've known your avó for many years, since before The Burning.
+We were part of an international project to create affordable, easy-to-use water and air filters.
 We perfected the process of doping natural fibers with eSyrup, so that we could make the finest, softest of organzas, with exceptional filtration properties and very simple voltage-treatment protocols.
 We wove miles and miles of this eSyrup thread into filters that we gave away for free, to anyone who needed it!
 It was our way of politely giving Space Consortium and their patents the finger."**

 Eireena: **"But it wasn't enough -- Space Consortium's body mods were still everywhere!
 I have such fond memories of late nights, ranting over drinks about how body mods were just embedding all these trackable, *hackable* devices right into our bodies, with no option to get off the radar!
 It was gonna ruin society, we were very convinced."**